claudio-silva/grunt-angular-builder/README.md

 7. Includes in the build the stylesheets and assets each module requires and excludes those that are not used by your app.

 8. It can also include in the build scripts that are not based on AngularJS.
+It can even perform dependency resolution on those files so that your application's modules can *require* specific javascript libraries, and those libraries, in turn, can *require* other libraries.

 9. Recognizes modules and libraries that are loaded independently and, therefore, are not part of the build.